 Before performing this procedure on the optional grey water holding system, your boat should be pulled from the water.
-Winterize the grey water holding system only after you have winterized the fresh water system.
+Winterize the grey water holding system only after you have winterized the fresh water and sanitation systems.

 Refer to Section 4 - Grey Water Holding System for a description of your boat's grey water holding system.